 I want to like Sofia Coppola's films.
 I really do.
 A female studio director is rare enough in the first place.
-But to have a female American auteur - well, at the moment, Coppola stands alone.
-I think it's important to have women helming big-budget films, and equally important to give them credit where it's due (despite the fact that Coppola was handed her career on a silver platter by her father Francis - as I like to remind people, I went to CalArts with her, and back then no one could deduce in her any latent talent or even interest in making films).
+But to have a female American auteur – well, at the moment, Coppola stands alone.
+I think it's important to have women helming big-budget films, and equally important to give them credit where it's due (despite the fact that Coppola was handed her career on a silver platter by her father Francis – as I like to remind people, I went to CalArts with her, and back then no one could deduce in her any latent talent, or even an interest in making films).
 So I feel the same ambivalence about Coppola as I do about Condoleezza Rice: It's great that a woman can achieve such prominence in her field.
 If only I could admire her actual work.

 With minimal dialogue and no plot to speak of (outside of a bit of worry over whether Marie Antoinette can force her bashful husband to have sex with her, thus guaranteeing an heir to the throne), it's clear that Coppola has set out to make an "experience" film, one that simply purports to show what Marie Antoinette's life at the court was like, without commentary, context, or judgment.
 The results feel authentic, but absent any real drama, the movie is frankly dull.